apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 To learn more about this topic, [please review this guide](Hazelcast-Ticket-Registry.html).

-Hazlcast settings for this feature are available [here](Configuration-Properties-Common.html#hazelcast-configuration) under the configuration key `cas.ticket.registry.hazelcast`.
+Hazelcast settings for this feature are available [here](Configuration-Properties-Common.html#hazelcast-configuration) under the configuration key `cas.ticket.registry.hazelcast`.

 Signing & encryption settings for this registry are available [here](Configuration-Properties-Common.html#signing--encryption) under the configuration key `cas.ticket.registry.hazelcast`.